Academic Technology Consultants

 • Gerol Petruzella

 Gerol joined Williams in 2023.
-He has an M.A. in classical languages, and a Ph.D. in philosophy, from the University at Buffalo.
-Before coming to Williams, Gerol was an academic technologist and Canvas (GLOW) admin.
-He also taught philosophy and ancient languages at the undergraduate level, and was a high school Latin teacher here in Williamstown.
-He's fascinated by the pedagogical impacts of design; uncovering ways that technologies can implicitly encode, impede, or enable human relations and structures; gamification; sustainable/minimalist computing; and the implications of Aristotle's use of makaria in the Nicomachean Ethics.
+He has a Ph.D. in philosophy, and an M.A. in classical languages, from the University at Buffalo.
+Before coming to Williams, Gerol was an academic technologist and Canvas (GLOW) admin, and taught philosophy and ancient languages.
+Since 2018 he's been professionally involved in the ethics of AI, including standards development and red-teaming.
+His interests include the pedagogical impacts of design; how technologies implicitly encode, impede, or enable human relations and structures; sustainable/minimalist computing; and the implications of Aristotle's use of makaria in the Nicomachean Ethics.
 Gerol can't wait to engage in creative dialogue with faculty to uncover technology's relevance to their specific research and teaching priorities.

-Gerol's Academic Consultant Departments: Biology, Classics, Comparative Literature, English, Justice and Law, Leadership Studies, Philosophy, and Religion.
+Gerol's Academic Consultant Departments: American Studies, Biology, Classics, Comparative Literature, Computer Science, English, Humanities, Jewish Studies, Justice and Law, Leadership Studies, Neuroscience, Philosophy, and Religion.

 [email protected] - Sawyer/CET 251 - x2444